vs3kulic/dashboard/README.md

 ## Configuration

-Transaction categories and aliases are configured via JSON files in `config/`.
+- Transaction categories and aliases are configured via JSON files in `config/`
+- Paths to I/O files and mappings are configured via config.py in `config/`

 ## Dependencies